 Figure 3: Visualization of sprint kinematics of one trial during accelerating, top speed and decelerating phase.
 An asterix indicates when a step has been detected.
 (A) Left and right hip flexion and extension angles over time.
 (B) Left and right hip angular velocities over time.
 (C) Left and right knee angles over time.
 (D) Left and right knee angular velocities over time.

-Figure 4: Polar plot in which hip joint angle (°) and angular velocities (flexion/extension) of one step are illustrated during one during acceleration, top speed and deceleration.
+Figure 4: Polar plot in which hip joint angle (°) and angular velocities (flexion/extension) of one step are illustrated during acceleration, top speed and deceleration.

 Figure 5: Polar plot in which knee joint angle (°) and angular velocities (flexion/extension) of one step are illustrated during acceleration, top speed and deceleration.